Select Page

 Review Criteria:

-• funding requests that cannot be covered by existing funds (e.g., other grant funding, start-up funding, or school/college funds)
+• Successful proposals will outline the specific need for funding by the Crosby Faculty Grants program, demonstrating the proposal’s unique needs that cannot be supported by other mechanisms (e.g., other grant funding, start-up funding, or department/college funds)

 • Graduate or undergraduate student research assistance